supershaneski/bun-openai/react-chatbot/README.md

 ![Screenshot](./docs/screenshot1.png)

+You can submit message using the text input or use audio capture.
+Click the mic icon to enable audio capture.

+Recording will only start if voice or sound is detected.
+You can adjust the sensitivity of the detection by tweaking the value of `MIN_DECIBELS`.
+By default the values is set at **-50dB**.
+Recording will stop and the audio sent to the backend for transcription if no audio is detected for **2500ms**.
+This is the average range of pause in normal speech.
+You can adjust this value by editing `MAX_PAUSE`.

+Transcription will be done by either the locally installed [Whisper python module](https://github.com/openai/whisper) or [Whisper API](https://platform.openai.com/docs/guides/speech-to-text).
+Check the [/transcribe](/server/src/routes/transcribe.js) endpoint handler in the server.
+You will also need to install `ffmpeg` as I use it to remove silent parts from the uploaded audio data.

-I am using the latest model, `gpt-3.5-turbo-0125`, which can handle parallel function calling.
+I am using the latest model, `gpt-3.5-turbo-0125`, for the Chat Completions API, which can handle parallel function calling.

 As of now, it just have one sample function, `get_weather`: